Pi Session Manager

 Cmd/Ctrl + OToggle tool call expansion

-Cmd/Ctrl + FFocus search
+Cmd/Ctrl + GNext in-session search result

 Cmd/Ctrl + EExport & open in browser